Updated April 12, 2021

 For dogs, choose one meat and one carbohydrate source at a proportion of 1:2 or 1:3.
-Ingredients might include one of: goat, camel, rabbit, kangaroo, unusual fish species, duck, plus one of: pumpkin, sweet potato, potato, tapioca, etc. By all means, cook it in batches to save time.
+Ingredients might include one of: [goat, camel, rabbit, kangaroo, fish species] plus one of: [pumpkin, sweet potato, potato, tapioca] etc. By all means, cook it in batches to save time.
 Turkey and duck may be best avoided due to possible cross-reaction with chicken allergy.

 For cats, just choose one meat source from the above list and there’s no need to cook.
 It’s a lot easier.
 However, only use meats fit for human consumption.
 The meat needs to be 100% pure, with nothing else packed on the same equipment without cleaning.

 Step 3: Never, never compromise